 \section{Introduction}

 \IEEEPARstart{S}{mart} metering is one of the essential constituents of the smart grid (SG).
-Frequent measurements collected from smart meters are used for accurate and personalized billing services, detecting outages and electricity theft, load forecasting, and demand side management (DSM), among others~\cite{fang2011smart}.
-However, smart meter data can also be exploited by adversaries to violate the privacy of the consumers~\cite{alahakoon2016smart,mcdaniel2009security,marmol2012donot}.
+Frequent measurements collected from smart meters are used for accurate and personalized billing services, detecting outages and electricity theft, load forecasting, and demand side management (DSM), among others~\cite{mcdaniel2009security}.
+However, smart meter data can also be exploited by adversaries to violate the privacy of consumers~\cite{marmol2012donot}.

-The generic term for the methods to extract appliance or end-use data from aggregated household meter data is known as Nonintrusive Appliance Load Monitoring (NIALM)~\cite{Hart1992Nonintrusive}.
-NIALM methods, typically, detect edges on the time-series meter data and employ techniques such as cluster analysis to map the change in the metered data to an appliance or end-use~\cite{zoha2012non}.
-The change in the metered power as well as other transient and steady-state properties such as duration and periodicity are used as features in the analysis.
+The generic term for methods used to extract appliance or end-use data from aggregated household meter data is known as nonintrusive appliance load monitoring (NIALM).
+NIALM methods, typically, detect edges on time-series meter data and employ techniques, such as cluster analysis, to map the change in the metered data to an appliance or end-use~\cite{zoha2012non}.
+The change in the metered power and other transient and steady-state properties such as duration and periodicity are used as features in the analysis.

 A plethora of methods have been proposed to mitigate the privacy problem induced by smart metering and NIALM.
-These can be grouped into five categories: (i) adding noise to the metered data to achieve differential privacy, (ii) using homomorphic encryption techniques to hide sensitive data, (iii) using pseudonyms instead of consumer identification, (iv) reducing the metering frequency, and (v) shaping the metered load.
-Among these methods, load shaping (LS) (also called demand shaping -- DS) is one of the most promising in terms of simplicity, efficiency, and applicability~\cite{giaconi2018privacy}.
+These can be grouped into five categories: (i) adding noise to metered data to achieve differential privacy, (ii) using homomorphic encryption techniques to hide sensitive information within metered data, (iii) using pseudonyms instead of consumer identification, (iv) reducing metering frequency, and (v) shaping metered load.
+Among these methods, load shaping (LS) (also called demand shaping -- DS) is one of the most promising ones in terms of simplicity, efficiency, and applicability\cite{giaconi2018privacy}.

-Many LS algorithms and techniques have been proposed in the literature for shaping the metered real power ($P$) consumed in the household to avoid unveiling appliance-specific signatures~\cite{kement2017comparative}.
-For shaping the real power, they utilize household amenities such as rechargeable batteries (RB), renewable energy sources (RES), and appliances (runtime and/or power consumption of which can be shifted) such as plug-in electric vehicles (PEV).
+Many LS algorithms and techniques have been proposed in the literature for shaping the real power ($P$) consumed in a household to avoid unveiling appliance-specific signatures~\cite{kement2017comparative}.
+These techniques utilize household amenities such as rechargeable batteries (RBs), renewable energy sources (RESs), and appliances like plug-in electric vehicles (PEVs) whose runtime and/or power consumption can be shifted for real power shaping.